 Our doctoral curriculum can be described from two perspectives.
 The first provides a possible sequence of courses.
-The second details how the course work derives from APA criteria and the discipline of Counseling Psychology.
+The second details how the course work derives from the APA Standards of Accreditation and the discipline of Counseling Psychology.
 Refer to the CPY Coursework Checklist for complete requirements.